 An ORG statement cannot be used to specify a location below the beginning of the control section in which it appears.
-The following is invalid if it appears less than 500 bytes from the beginning of the current control section since it will give the location counter a value larger than it can handle.
+The following is invalid if it appears less than 500 bytes from the beginning of the current control section.

-Name Operation Operand ORG ~500
+Name Operation Operand ORG -500